 How Many Poker Players Can I Invite to My Party?

-Before inviting the 97 neighborhood kids over for a long night of Texas Hold ‘Em and cigars, how do you know how many you can safely scrunch onto your deck?
+Before inviting your friends over for a long night of Texas Hold ‘Em, how do you know how many you can safely fit onto your deck?
 Assuming the deck’s foundation and structure are adequate, does your deck have a weight-breaking threshold?

-Yes, and the math is easy, assuming you can calculate the area of an object (cue the maniacal laughing).
-Seriously, even you can perform some quick math to determine the approximate weight that your deck can safely support – common building practice stipulates that each square foot of decking surface should support a minimum of 40 lbs.
+Yes, and the math is easy!
+Even you can perform some quick math to determine the approximate weight that your deck can safely support – common building practice stipulates that each square foot of decking surface should support a minimum of 40 lbs.
 Here are some examples:

 Easy, right?
-Don’t forget to account for the weight the deck already supports with your tables, chairs, grill, coolers and humidor.
+Don’t forget to account for the weight the deck already supports with your tables, chairs, grill, and coolers.

 Keeping Maintenance Cards Up Your Sleeve